nourfreelancer/sales-analysis/README.md

 # sales-analysis
-Python automation project to clean and analyze sales data
+Python automation project to clean and analyze sales data from CSV